pixelrazor/kfi/README.md

 1. `make`
 2. insert (`make insert` will insert it with insmod.
 You could also use `make install` if you would like to use modprobe)

-If you wish to build the cli tool, run `go get github.com/pixelrazor/kfi/kfi-inject`
+To download all of the Go tooling, run `go get github.com/pixelrazor/kfi/...`

 NOTE: this requires you have the go binaries installed, and will place the binary in $GOPATH/bin